tock/book/src/course/root-of-trust/kernel-attack.md

 only new directory we'll use is the `quesitonable_service/` subdirectory in `libtock-c/examples/tutorials/root_of_trust/`.

-To launch this 'questionable' service which we'll use to trigger the "fault all processes" driver, simply navigate as per the previous submodules to the "Questionable service" in the on-device menu, select it, and then select "Start" as usual.
+To launch this 'questionable' service which we'll use to trigger the `fault all processes` driver, simply navigate as per the previous submodules to the `Questionable service` in the on-device menu, select it, and then select `Start` as usual.

-## Milestone One: Adding the "Fault All Processes" Driver
+## Milestone One: Adding the `Fault All Processes` Driver

 As a first step, we'll need to add some logic to our encryption oracle capsule.
 Open `tock/capsules/extra/src/tutorials/encryption_oracle_chkpt5.rs` (the